 'You…'

-Refer to customers as 'you' rather than 'people' or 'residents' so they feel we're talking to them personally.
+Refer to customers in the first person.
+Use 'you' rather than 'people' or 'residents' so they feel we're talking to them personally.

 (See also 'we…').